tnebooks/12th-zoology/content.en/zoology/microbes-in-human-welfare/_index.md

 **Fig. 9.2 Microbial Fuel Cell**

-**9.4 Microbes in the production of biogas** Biogas is a mixture of different gases
+## Microbes in the production of biogas

+Biogas is a mixture of different gases

 produced by the breakdown of organic matter in the absence of oxygen.
 Biogas can be produced from raw materials such as agricultural wastes, manure, municipal wastes, plant material, sewage, food waste, etc., Biogas is produced under anaerobic condition, when the organic materials are converted through microbiological reactions into gas and organic fertilizer.
 Biogas primarily consists of methane (63 percent), along with CO2 and hydrogen.
 Methane producing bacteria are called **methanogens** and one such common bacterium is _Methanobacterium_.